We have over nine million customers in the UK for our life assurance, pensions, investments and general insurance plans.

 This calculator will help you understand how investing in a pension for your child now can give them a head start for tomorrow.

-It's easier than you think to invest for your child, you could consider investing any child benefit you receive - the current rate is around £20 each week for your eldest child.
+It's easier than you think to invest for your child, for instance you could consider investing any child benefit you receive.
 Any contributions you invest should qualify for pension tax relief from the Government, even if your child doesn't pay income tax.
-So for every £200 you pay, £250 is actually invested into your child or grandchild's pension.
+So for every £80 you contribute, £100 is actually invested into your child or grandchild's pension (this is based on the current basic rate of tax which is 20% - £80 divided by 0.80 = £100).

 Please remember the following:

--The value of the units that make up their fund can fall as well as rise, so the value of their fund is not guaranteed.
+-The value of the units that make up their pension pot can fall as well as rise, so the value of their pot is not guaranteed.

 -The money you invest in a Stakeholder plan for your child is tied up until they are ready to take their benefits, which can be from age 55 onwards.